hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 namespace/cfe-pce created
 ```

-Then run the following commands to create the subnamespaces under teh organization:
+Then run the following commands to create the subnamespaces under the organization:

 ```shell
 $ kubectl hns create team-vmaas -n cfe-pce